MFW2000/MFW2000/Repository.md

 Wikis and Projects should be disabled unless they are actively used.

+### General -> Pull Requests

+Only squash merging should be enabled.

 ### Branches

 The repository should include both a `main` branch and a `develop` branch.
 For each branch, the following default settings should be adjusted: